thephpleague/commonmark/UPGRADE.md

 ### `RegexHelper`

-`RegexHelper::REGEX_UNICODE_WHITESPACE` and `RegexHelper::getLinkDestinationRegex()` were no longer needed as of the 0.15.5 release and have therefore been deprecated.
-They will be removed in 0.17.0 or 1.0.0 (whichever comes first).
+`RegexHelper::REGEX_UNICODE_WHITESPACE` and `RegexHelper::getLinkDestinationRegex()` were no longer needed as of the 0.15.5 release and have therefore been deprecated and marked for removal.

 ### `HtmlRenderer::escape()`